Are You Driving Too Slow In New York State? - NewsBreak

 ALL McDonald’s Abruptly Close on Thruway in New York State

 What a trash move.
 Even McDonald's isn't on good terms with New York State.
-Every single one of the McDonald's on the New York State Thruway is now gone.
+Every single one of the McDonald's on the New York State Thruway are now gone.
 They abruptly closed their doors on the first of the year and will NOT be reopening.
+The McDonald's lease with the...

 Massive Snowfall?
 Winter Is Likely To Get Much Worse In New York State